 The District, through DMPED, and the selected Respondent will attempt to negotiate in good faith a disposition agreement which shall incorporate the requirements contained in this RFP, the Term Sheet (see Appendix D), and such other terms as may be required by DMPED or may be agreed to by DMPED and the selected Respondent.
 Upon completion of the parties' negotiation, DMPED will recommend such Respondent and proposed business terms to the Mayor.
 If the Mayor agrees with DMPED's recommendation, then the Mayor will submit the proposed transaction to the Council for its approval of the disposition of the property in accordance with D.C.
 Official Code § 10-801.
 In accordance with D.C.
-Official Code § 10-801, the District is not authorized to convey or lease any real property unless and until the disposition is authorized by the Council.
+Official Code § 10-801.
+In accordance with D.C.
+Official Code § 10-801.
+The District is not authorized to convey or lease any real property unless and until the disposition is authorized by the Council.